-There are many accommodations throughout the Canadian Rockies.
-Although we opted most of the nights for camping, there were two nights in which we decided to stay in the typical wooden cabins also known as lodges.
+There are many accommodation options.
+Although we opted most of the nights for Canadian Rockies campings, during two nights we decided to stay in classical wooden cabins also known as lodges.
 A highly recommended luxury after so many days camping in nature.
-To search for them we used the Glamping Hub web, where you can find tree houses, wooden cabins and the most original hotels.
-Here you can see his offer for Canada.
+To search them we used the Glamping Hub web, where you can find tree houses, wooden cabins, and the most original Canadian Rockies hotels.
+Here you can see their offer for Canada.

 Remember that you need a credit card (not debit) to rent a car.

 If you are going to travel to the Canadian Rockies you should be prepared for all kinds of weather situations.
 Even in summer, going from a hot day to a snowstorm happens in a matter of hours.

 In addition to clothing for all kinds of temperatures, camping, and mountain equipment, there are other essentials in your backpack that may not stopped to think about.

 As we want to make it easy, we have created a list of essential things to carry in your backpack for an adventure trip of these characteristics.
 Type of plug, bear spray …